 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

 The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.

-The 2021 Citizen Participation and Inclusive Governance course will take place in The Hague from 15 to 26 March 2021.
-The application deadline is 5 February 2021.
+The application deadline is 26 February 2021.
 Incomplete applications will be neither accepted nor considered in the selection process.

 Some countries require a visa to enter the Netherlands.
 Please check with The Netherlands or the embassy for the visa requirements related to your country.
 Because of the length of time needed for the visa procedure, we advise you start this process as soon as possible.
 The Hague Academy we will send you an acceptance letter which will assist you in arranging your visa, but only after we confirm your payment.